OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:99

-> I have more insight than all my teachers,
+> I possess more insight than all my teachers,
 > For Your testimonies are my meditation.

 ## Psalm 119:100